WCN’21 abstract submission is now closed.

 - WCN is a paperless congress.
 Accepted abstracts will be published electronically in the searchable databases of WCN’21 and Kidney International Reports.
 No printed abstract book will be produced.

-- Presenting authors must register for the congress by January 27, 2021, to have their abstract published as described above and to have a poster/oral presentation at the congress.
+- Presenting authors must register for the congress by February 10, 2021, to have their abstract published as described above and to have a e-poster presentation at the congress.
 If you have submitted an abstract for the congress, the same congress profile (login identity) must be used to register for the event.

 - A non-refundable handling fee of 40 USD is charged per abstract that is submitted.
 The handling fee must be paid by credit card (American Express, MasterCard, or Visa) at the time of submitting the abstract.
 Payment by bank transfer is not possible.
 Abstract handling fees are waived ONLY for submitters from low-income countries as defined by the ISN Low Income list which is based on the World Bank list dated June 2020.
 Click here to view the list.
 The handling fee for late-breaking clinical trials abstracts is 100 USD and is not waived for submitters from low-income countries.
 Abstract invoice will be available in the submitting author’s congress profile (section “My Congress Documents”) after payment.

 - If the presenting author is unable to present the abstract, a co-author can take their place, as long as they are registered for the congress.
-The presenting author must inform the congress secretariat of the change at firstname.lastname@example.org, no later than January 27, 2021.
-If selected abstract presenters fail to register by January 27, 2021, no abstract will be published, and there will be no poster/oral presentation at the congress.
+The presenting author must inform the congress secretariat of the change at firstname.lastname@example.org, no later than February 10, 2021.
+If selected abstract presenters fail to register by February 10, 2021, no abstract will be published, and there will be no e-poster presentation at the congress.

 - Once submitted, abstracts cannot be changed or withdrawn.